fboucquez/symbol-bootstrap/docs/run.md

   $ symbol-bootstrap run

 OPTIONS
+  -a, --args=args
+      Add extra arguments to the docker-compose up command.
+Check out https://docs.docker.com/compose/reference/up.

+  -b, --build
-  -b, --build            If provided, docker-compose will run with -b (--build)
+      If provided, docker-compose will run with -b (--build)

+  -d, --detached
-  -d, --detached         If provided, docker-compose will run with -d (--detached) and this command will wait unit
-                         server is running before returning
+      If provided, docker-compose will run with -d (--detached) and this command will wait unit server is running before returning

+  -h, --help
-  -h, --help             It shows the help of this command.
+      It shows the help of this command.

-  -s, --service=service  To start a particular docker compose service by name, example rest-gateway, db, node-peer-0
+  -t, --target=target

-  -t, --target=target    [default: target] the target folder
+      [default: target] The target folder where the symbol-bootstrap network is generated

-  -t, --timeout=timeout  [default: 60000] If running in detached mode, how long before timing out (in MS)
+  --healthCheck
+      It checks if the services created with docker compose are up and running.

+      - Whether the docker containers are running.
+      - Whether the services' exposed ports are listening.
+      - Whether the rest gateways' /node/health are OK.

+      The health check process handles 'repeat' and custom 'openPort' services.

+  --resetData
-  --resetData            It reset the database and node data but keeps the generated configuration, keys, voting tree
-                         files and block 1
+      It reset the database and node data but keeps the generated configuration, keys, voting tree files and block 1

+  --timeout=timeout
+      [default: 60000] If running in detached mode, how long before timing out (in milliseconds)

 EXAMPLE
   $ symbol-bootstrap run